An image of a park bench

 How do I vote?

-Enclosed with the Notice of Public Hearing is a ballot for Benefit Zone 2 and a separate ballot for Benefit Zone 5, along with a self-addressed, postage-paid return envelope.
+Enclosed with the Notice of Public Hearing is a ballot for Benefit Zone 4 or Benefit Zone 5, along with a self-addressed, postage-paid return envelope.

-- The ballots must be completed by the property owner(s), or an authorized representative, indicating the property owner’s support for, or opposition to, the proposed annual assessment increases.
+1. The ballot must be completed by the property owner(s) or an authorized representative, indicating the property owner’s support for or opposition to the proposed annual assessment increases.

-- For your ballots to be counted, you must clearly mark the appropriate box, sign the ballots, seal them in the enclosed envelope, and return them to the City Clerk of the City of Clovis by mail or hand delivered.
+2. For your ballot to be counted, you must clearly mark the appropriate box, sign the ballot, seal it in the enclosed envelope, and return it to the City Clerk of the City of Clovis either by mail or hand delivery.

-- Completed ballots must be received at the address shown on the enclosed return envelope by 5:00 p.m. on November 6, 2023, or hand delivered to the City Clerk before the end of the public input portion of the Public Hearing that same evening.
+3. Completed ballots must be received at the address shown on the enclosed return envelope by 5:00 p.m. on June 16, 2025, or hand-delivered to the City Clerk before the end of the public input portion of the Public Hearing that same evening.

-- If you return the ballots by mail, be sure to allow sufficient time for mail delivery.
+5. If you return the ballot by mail, be sure to allow sufficient time for mail delivery.

 When will the ballots be counted?